rails/rails/guides/source/testing.md

 * `delete`

 All of the request types have equivalent methods that you can use.
-In a typical C.R.U.D. application you'll be using `get`, `post`, `put`, and `delete` most often.
+In a typical C.R.U.D. application you'll be using `post`, `get`, `put`, and `delete` most often.

-NOTE: Functional tests do not verify whether the specified request type is accepted by the action, we're more concerned with the result.
-Request tests exist for this use case to make your tests more purposeful.
+NOTE: Functional tests do not verify whether the specified request type is accepted by the action; instead, they focus on the result.
+For testing the request type, request tests are available, making your tests more purposeful.

 ### Testing XHR (Ajax) Requests

-An AJAX request (Asynchronous Javscript and XML) is a type of request where information is sent over a server without the page reloading.
+An AJAX request (Asynchronous Javscript and XML) is a technique where content is fetched from the server using asynchronous HTTP requests and the relevant parts of the page are updated without requiring a full page load.

 To test Ajax requests, you can specify the `xhr: true` option to `get`, `post`, `patch`, `put`, and `delete` methods.
 For example:

 ```ruby
 test "ajax request" do